BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 In BDU L-EARN, education is peer to peer, where students learn from and teach each other directly.

 This lesson introduces you to BDU L-EARN, and teaches you how to get started.

 Read more below.

 ## Learn

 Learning is our primary focus (learn first, earn second)!
-In this section you will learn what topics are on offer, how lessons are structured, and about learning paths in BDU L-EARN.
+In this section you will learn how , how lessons are structured, and about learning paths in BDU L-EARN.

-### Topics

-The primary topic in this program is cryptocurrency.
-We cover the major cryptocurrencies Bitcoin and Ethereum, and are adding more.

-### Lesson Structure
+### Learning Tree

 Our educational material is organized in a tree like structure.
 The tree has learning categories, or "branches", and lessons, or "leafs".
 We call this the learning tree.

+The primary topics are all about cryptocurrency.
+We cover the major cryptos Bitcoin and Ethereum, and are adding more as we go.

 #### Lesson codes
-Lessons are arranged by letter codes.
+Lessons are named by letter codes.
 The letter codes represent a branch on the learning tree

 For example:
 ```